-After students have produced an acceptable draft of the dissertation, they will schedule, in consultation with their advisors and the DGS, a dissertation defense.
+After students have produced an acceptable draft of the dissertation, they will schedule, in consultation with their advisors, a dissertation defense.
 The defense must be scheduled at least a month in advance.
 The American Studies Dissertation defense is an oral exam that focuses on the dissertation.
-It is usually about two hours in length.
-The dissertation director convenes the committee; the outside reader may participate via teleconference or by submitting written questions and comments to be read at the defense.